dbt-labs/corp/handbook/working_and_growing_here.md

 “This is not their direct report ‘not being a team player’—rather, it is their direct report optimizing for the long-term.
 Managers who fail to accommodate such requests risk having high-turnover teams, which will limit their own ability to be successful.”

-If you need additional support working with your manager to figure out an accommodation, you can reach out to your People Business Partner, @Meg Colon (Head of People), or @Morgan Russell (DEI Coordinator).
+If you need additional support working with your manager to figure out an accommodation, you can reach out to your [People Business Partner](https://www.notion.so/dbtlabs/Business-Partner-Coverage-Model-0a4ee30503464b3bb101de1d4c3ac5e8?pvs=4).

 🛠 **We can help find other solutions when conscientious objection doesn’t solve the problem**